Counting connected hypergraphs via the probabilistic method: The core smoothing argument

-We now have the pieces in place to complete the proof of Theorem~\ref{thL1}.
-We first reveal the following partial information about our random marked hypergraph $H=\Hrnp$.
+We now have the pieces in place to complete the proof of Lemma~\ref{llast} and hence of Theorem~\ref{thL1}.

+\begin{proof}[Proof of Lemma~\ref{llast}.]
+We start by revealing the following partial information about our random marked hypergraph $H=\Hrnp$.
 First reveal $\excore(H)$, and in particular which vertices are marked.
 Define $\eco$, $A_1$ and $A_0$ as above, noting that these depend only on $\excore(H)$.
 Reveal $M^+(A_1\cup A_0)$, the set of non-core vertices joined by paths to $A_1\cup A_0$.
 Also (although this is not necessary), reveal all hyperedges outside $\excore(H)\cup M^+(A_1\cup A_0)$.
 We write $\cF=\cF_n$ for the $\sigma$-algebra generated by the information revealed so far.
 Note that the event $\cB$ defined above is $\cF$-measurable.